Victoria Falls, Cape Town & Kruger Safari - 12 Days Ÿ Can by customised

 Customize this trip idea:

-The cost can vary considerably, depending on choice of accommodation and date of travel.
-An estimate would be between about $2500 and $3500 per person sharing, including return flights from Johannesburg to Victoria Falls; and Johannesburg to Cape Town.
-(Based roughly on 2016 exchange rate of US$ 1 = ZAR 14.75).
+The cost can vary considerably, depending on the choice of accommodation and date of travel.
+An estimate would be between about $2340 and $3200 per person sharing, excluding return flights from Johannesburg to Victoria Falls and Johannesburg to Cape Town.
+(Based roughly on Jan 2019 prices at Nov 2018's exchange rate of US$ 1 = ZAR 13.34).

 This estimate is intended as a guideline only.
 Your final quoted rate will accurately reflect seasonal rates, choice of lodge or hotel, room type and exchange rate fluctuations.
 Please let us know your preferences and we'll be glad to provide you with a detailed quote, with no obligation on your part.